-The agency provides a method for KCCF inmates to receive third-party reports of inmate sexual abuse or sexual harassment.
-During the Site Review public access areas for family/friends lacked posters that would help them to know how to report (for those who do not visit the website).
-During the 60 days after the On-Site Audit, posters were printed, laminated, and posted in Visiting areas, on the public-facing side, in both English and Spanish.
+The agency has numerous methods to receive third-party reports of sexual abuse and sexual harassment, and this information is available publicly.
+Not only can jail staff members/administrators be notified in person, phone, or in writing/email, but the independent King County Ombudsman's Office can be contacted at 206-477-1051.
+During the Site Review there was a lack of posters in public access areas for family/friends to know how to report (for those who do not visit the website).
+During the 60 days after the On-Site Audit, posters were printed, laminated, and posted in visiting areas on the public facing side, in both English and Spanish.
 Methods of reporting, including third-party options, are explained verbally during inmate PREA Education.

-Evidence used to determine compliance with this Standard includes: PREA Posters; King County PREA Website; PREA Education at Intake Form; PREA Education at Intake in numerous languages; PREA First Responder duties poster; and Inmate Handbook.
+Documents reviewed for compliance with this standard include: PREA Posters; King County PREA Website; PREA Education at Intake Form; PREA Education at Intake in numerous languages; PREA First Responder duties poster; and Inmate Handbook.
 To confirm that the agency and facility is compliant with this Standard, the Audit Team also tested the reporting system, reviewed relevant training materials, and interviewed the Ombudsman, as well as random facility staff, and inmates.